j-mao/cronos/README.md

 ### Setting up OIDC

-1. Register a client at the [MIT OIDC Pilot](oidc.mit.edu).
+1. Register a client at the [MIT OIDC Pilot](https://oidc.mit.edu).
 1. Configure `AUTHLIB_OAUTH_CLIENTS` to point to it.

 ### Caveat

 Authlib assumes that JWS specifies `kid`, but it [doesn't actually have to][oidc-kid].
-This causes some HTTP 500s.
+This causes some HTTP 500s with MIT OIDC.
 To fix this, find `sync_openid.py` in your conda environment, and make the following change:
 ```diff
 40c40
 <                 return jwk_set.find_by_kid(header.get('kid'))